 Generally, IVF patients are encouraged to avoid strenuous physical activities.
 This includes aerobic training, abdominal workouts, and anaerobic exercises.
-Heavy physical activity can lead to ovarian torsion, unsuccessful ovary stimulation, implantation failure, cycle cancelation, and miscarriage.
+Heavy physical activity can lead to ovarian torsion, unsuccessful ovarian stimulation, implantation failure, cycle cancellation, and miscarriage.

 This article will explore what exercises to avoid and the negative impact of strenuous exercise on IVF patients.
-Further, here we will discuss why mild physical activity is beneficial for IVF patients, as well as list down safe exercises during IVF.
+We will also discuss why mild physical activity is beneficial for IVF patients, as well as list down safe exercises during IVF.

 What is IVF?

-In Vitro Fertilization is a medical procedure that involves uniting an egg and a sperm, otherwise normally, outside the body.
-Once the egg is fertilized, the embryo is then implanted in the woman’s uterus.
+In Vitro Fertilization is a medical procedure that involves uniting an egg and a sperm outside the body.
+Once the egg is fertilized, the embryo is then implanted back to the woman’s uterus.
 IVF helps infertile couples achieve pregnancy.
-Its success rate relies on various factors such as lifestyle, reproductive history, the cause of infertility, and maternal age.
+Its success rate relies on various factors, such as lifestyle, reproductive history, the cause of infertility, and maternal age.

 IVF pregnancy rates and live birth rates vary.
 Among Americans, the highest live birth rate, at 41-43 percent, is noted in women under 35 years old.
 On the other hand, women over 40 have the lowest birth rate, at 13-18 percent.

 IVF and Exercise

-A research by Morris, et al. in 2006 indicated that vigorous physical activities contribute to low IVF success rates.
-For instance, a study revealed that working out four hours weekly prior to IVF has adverse impacts.
-Exercising resulted in a 40% less chance of live birth, and an increased risk of implantation failure by as much as twice, compared to those who did not exercise.
-Moreover, the same study denotes that women who engaged in aerobic exercise are 30% less likely to have a live birth.
+A research by Morris, et al. in 2006 indicated that vigorous physical activities contributed to low IVF success rates.
+The study revealed that working out four hours weekly for 1-9 years resulted in a 40% less chance of live birth, and an increased risk of implantation failure by as much as twice, compared to those who did not exercise.
+Moreover, the same study stated that women who engaged in cardiovascular exercise were 30% less likely to have a successful live birth.

-Therefore, patients are advised to avoid exercising during certain IVF cycles.
+Therefore, patients are advised to avoid exercise during certain IVF cycles.
 The most crucial periods are before egg collection and after embryo transfer.
-Mild exercise routines before, during, and after the IVF cycle leads to the best success rate.

 What Are the Risks Associated with Exercise During IVF?